EricaLinaG/Emacsn/README.md

 There is a `generic-update.el` that can be used to do updates on configurations without special functionality for that.
 It is a simplification of the __update.el__ from Ericas emacs.
-It updates all selected packages and then exits.
+It installs/updates all selected packages and then exits.
+It assumes packages are installed in _elpa_.

 These configurations usually do not have an install function either so on install we just run them.